LysandreJik/omegle-crawler-node/README.md

 handler.onMessageReceived(message => console.log("Message received:", message));
 ```

-#### onInformation(event)
+#### onInformation(event: (information: string) => any)

 Triggered when an information was printed on screen.

 Example of information messages: "Omegle couldn't find someone with the same interests".

 ```javascript
 handler.onInformation(information => console.log("Received information", information));
 ```

-#### onError(event)
+#### onError(event: (error: string) => any)

 Triggered when the instance has received an error.

 The error "Connection to server blocked." means you have been IP blocked by Omegle.
 This usually happens if you're connecting from a server based on a platform such as Azure or AWS.

 ```javascript
 handler.onError(error => console.log("Received error", error));
 ```

-#### onMessageSent(event)
+#### onMessageSent(event: (message: string) => any)

 Triggered when the instance has connected to a stranger.